-Praise for the Edge Pro has been extensive, and the bulk of reviews have alluded to its high rate of adaptability and ease of use.
+Praise for the Edge Pro has been extensive, and most reviews have alluded to its high adaptability rate and ease of use.

 Upon holding the Diamond Infinite Edge Pro in hand, I was pleased to discover how lightweight it truly was.
-In fact, to simply say that this bow is lightweight in nature does not do it justice.
+Simply saying that this bow is lightweight does not do it justice.

 Weighing in at just 3.2 pounds, arm fatigue when shooting should be no issue, and little to no difficulty is likely to be experienced when packing the Edge Pro, even on the longest of walks.